AP Exclusive: 'Bathroom bill' to cost North Carolina $3.76B

 The AP analysis — compiled through interviews and public records requests — represents the largest reckoning yet of how much the law, passed one year ago, could cost the state.
 The law excludes gender identity and sexual orientation from statewide antidiscrimination protections, and requires transgender people to use restrooms corresponding to the sex on their birth certificates in many public buildings.

 Still, AP's tally is likely an underestimation of the law's true costs.
-The count includes only data obtained from businesses and government officials regarding projects that
+The count includes only data obtained from businesses and state or local officials regarding projects that

+Some projects that left, such as a Lionsgate television production that backed out of plans in Charlotte, weren't included because of a lack of data on their economic impact.

-Bank of America CEO Brian Moynihan — who leads the largest company based in North Carolina — said he's spoken privately to business leaders who took projects elsewhere because of the controversy, and he fears more decisions like that are being made quietly.
+Bank of America CEO Brian Moynihan — who leads the largest company based in North Carolina — said he's spoken privately to business leaders who went elsewhere with projects or events because of the controversy, and he fears more decisions like that are being made quietly.

-"Companies are moving to other places, because they don't face an issue that they face here," he told a World Affairs Council of Charlotte luncheon last month.
+"Companies are moving to other places because they don't face an issue that they face here," he told a World Affairs Council of Charlotte luncheon last month.
+"What's going on that you don't know about?
+What convention decided to take you off the list?
+What location for a distribution facility took you off the list?
+What corporate headquarters consideration for a foreign company — there's a lot of them out there — just took you off the list because they just didn't want to be bothered with the controversy?
+That's what eats you up."

-Other measures show North Carolina has a healthy economy.
+Other measures show the country's ninth most populous state has a healthy economy.
 By quarterly gross domestic product, the federal government said, North Carolina had the nation's 10th fastest-growing economy six months after the law passed.
-The vast majority of large companies with existing North Carolina operations have made no public moves to financially penalize the state.
+The vast majority of large companies with existing operations in the state — such as American Airlines, with its second-largest hub in Charlotte — made no public moves to financially penalize North Carolina.

+Shortly after he signed the law, Republican then-Gov. Pat McCrory issued a statement assuring residents it wouldn't affect North Carolina's status as "one of the top states to do business in the country."

-HB2 supporters say its costs are tiny compared with an economy estimated at more than $500 billion per year, roughly the size of Sweden's.
-They say they're willing to absorb those costs if the law prevents predators from posing as transgender people to commit assaults in restrooms — acts the law's detractors say are entirely imagined.
+HB2 supporters say its costs have been tiny compared with an economy estimated at more than $500 billion a year, roughly the size of Sweden's.
+They say they're willing to absorb those costs if the law prevents heterosexual predators posing as transgender people from entering private spaces to molest women and girls — acts the law's detractors say are imagined.

 "The effect is minimal to the state," Forest told Texas legislators considering a similar law.
 "Our economy is doing well.
-Don't be fooled by the media."
+Don't be fooled by the media.
+This issue is not about the economy.
+This issue is about privacy, safety and security in the most vulnerable places we go."

 Those include PayPal